Discover the best Food destinations perfect for July in India. Find the best options under Rs. 50000 near Coimbatore

 The Commercial Capital of Gujarat

-Food is going to be the highlight of your trip to Ahmedabad.
+Embark upon sizzling gastronomic experiences in Ahmedabad.
 You can expect pleasant weather with scant to heavy rainfall.
-Also, don’t miss the heritage structures at Ahmedabad.
+You can also admire the heritage landmarks at Ahmedabad.

 ₹39,958